434 Page Pond Road

 Explorer Troop House

 Explorer is a newly built one-room building with heat and electricity.
-From the end of April to the beginning of October, there are an additional five tents with cots.
-From October 15 through April 15, sleeping capacity is 20 using mattresses on the floor.
-From April 15–October 15, tents increase the capacity to 40.
+From May 16–October 15, there are an additional five tents with cots.
+From October 15 through May 16, sleeping capacity is 20 using mattresses on the floor.
+From May 16 until October 15, tents increase the capacity to 40.
 Latrines.

 Fletcher Dining Hall